laredoza/SingleSignOnApi/README.md

 - Manage Users;
 - Manage Roles;

-### There are two Api projects.
-- AdminApi ( Dotnet core api used to manage the Idenity4 server )

 ### Database Migration & Seeding
 - Postgres ( Run the SingleSignOn.Migrations.Postgres project )
 - SqlServer ( Run the SingleSignOn.Migrations.SqlServer project.
 Not tested yet )

-### There is also an angular admin application
-- [Admin](https://dev.azure.com/laredoza/SingleSignOn) ( Angular application used to manage IdentityServer4 )